 However, only having changed a title to add a partner or loved one to the title of a piece of real estate only applies to that specific property and does not affect the entirety of the estate.
 Taking time to plan and get your financial estate in order can save your loved ones valuable time, energy and taxes when the time comes.
-Creating a well thought out trust can provide for if your partner passes before you, and making sure that the secondary beneficiaries are able to avoid probate.
+Creating a well thought out trust can provide for if your partner passes before you.
+It also makes sure that the secondary beneficiaries are able to avoid probate.

 Planning an Estate Plan

 A smart estate plan will implement adding a joint tenant to a title in situations where it makes sense.
 Making time to gather your asset’s information and evaluate what would happen if you keep things the way you have them now.
 Looking at the cost of probate in California and evaluating if your property may have to be sold to pay for probate rather than going to your loved ones is an important part of providing for your family and protecting your assets.
 There are also other benefits to moving property into an estate rather than simply changing the title.
 To evaluate the best options for you, we encourage you to schedule an appointment HERE or to attend one of our free monthly seminars to really understand what would best suit your situation.